 - In the Modules page click the + button to the right of an existing module.

 - In the dialog box that appears, choose External Tool from the Add dropdown menu.

 - Choose Bookshelf in the tool list that appears.

 - The URL field should display https://bc.vitalsource.com/books - there should be no slash or anything else after the URL (See, Fig. 1).

 If you cannot see the URL field and the remainder of the dialog box expand it by dragging the lower right corner or use the outermost scrollbar to scroll down.

 Fig. 1: External Tool dialog box.

-- Checking the box for Load in a new tab is optional.
-If it is not checked, it will appear inside of Canvas, which will restrict the space allowed for the text and illustrations.
-It also presents a more cluttered look that may be distracting for some students.
+- Check the box for Load in a new tab.
 Launching it in a new tab provides a less cluttered look and maximizes the screen real estate available to the book.

 - The first time you link a textbook you will need to accept the Terms and Privacy agreement and will be asked to log into VitalSource or register with your email address and create a password.
 Normally your email address should be your campus account, though it is not required.
 The password should not be the same one you use to login to campus systems.